ACD 506–03: Faculty Probationary Appointments

 A faculty member who is recommended for a conditional appointment must be notified by his or her dean no later than April 10.
 The faculty member will have 30 calendar days to petition the dean with reasons for a review of the decision.
 If the petition is not received by May 10, the conditional contract will not be reconsidered.

 If a conditional appointment is offered to a faculty member, the dean must provide a written statement to the faculty member of the conditions that must be met within a specified period of time (generally one year) in order to return to probationary status following the conditional year.
-The dean must send a list of faculty given conditional appointments and the specific conditions for each faculty member to the Office of the Executive Vice President and Provost of the University.
+The dean must send a list of faculty given conditional appointments and the specific conditions for each faculty member to the Office of the Provost of the University.

 When a conditional appointment is offered to a faculty member, a review must be conducted at or near the end of the period specified in the statement of conditions to determine if they have been met.
 If the conditions have been met, the faculty member will receive a probationary appointment for the following year.
 If the conditions have not been met, the faculty member will receive a terminal appointment for the following year.